themattinthehatt/lightning-pose-2024-nat-methods/README.md

 ```console
 python scripts/plot_figure.py --data_dir=/path/to/data --figure=all
 ```
-This script will take approximately xx minutes to run.
+This script will take approximately 45 minutes to run.
 Plots will be saved in a folder named `figures` inside the specified `data_dir`.

 Individual figures can be reproduced by specifiying a number in {1, 2, 3, 4, 5} for the `figure`